specklesystems/speckle-docs/user/FAQs.md

 - 3D Viewer: see your CAD and BIM models online, share and embed them anywhere
 - Real time: get real time updates and notifications and changes
 - Object-based: say goodbye to files!
 Speckle is the first object based platform for the AEC industry, store your data in a fast and accessible database
-- Version control: Speckle is the Git & Hub for geometry and BIM data
+- Version control: Speckle is the Git & Hub for geometry and BIM data - you can manage multiple versions of this data with ease!
 - Collaboration: share your designs collaborate with others
 - Permission and data management: set granular permissions on you designs and parts of them
 - GraphQL API: get what you need anywhere you want it